-This is the first year, that I have had crocuses.
-I find them to be a sweet looking flower and that their brilliant green foliage (which is enhanced with white "pin stripes") is also awesome.
+This is the first year, that I have had crocuses in my rooftop garden I find them to be a sweet looking flower and that their brilliant green foliage (which is enhanced with white "pin stripes") is also awesome.

 Some of my Crocuses Sharing Digs with my Actinida kolomikta and Actimida